 What is keratoconus?

 Keratoconus is an eye disorder in which your cornea thins over time.
 The cornea also bulges out to form a cone-like shape.

 The cornea is your eye’s outer layer.
 It is a clear layer that covers the front of your eye.
 It helps protect the rest of your eye from germs and debris.
 It also helps focus light into your eye.
 With keratoconus, your cornea thins in the lower and center parts.
 This condition can also cause swelling and scarring of your cornea.
-These changes to the cornea can cause vision problems, such as nearsightedness and astigmatism.
+These changes to the cornea can cause vision problems, such as nearsightedness (myopia) and astigmatism.

 Keratoconus has different types.
 They are based on the shape and location of the thinned cornea.
 These types include nipple, oval, keratoglobus, and D-shaped keratoconus.

 Keratoconus is not a common condition.
 It happens more often in young adults in their teens and twenties.
 It affects men and women in equal numbers.

 What causes keratoconus?